CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 The `Consumer<Runnable> postPopulationScheduler` argument accepts things to run after handling all those dependencies.
 It goes unused in Voldeloom.

 Also, watch out for things that *look* like providers but are actually ad-hoc utilty classes, like `MinecraftLibraryProvider`.

-`DependencyProvider.DependencyInfo` is a wrapper around an artifact provided by a configuration.
-It mainly wraps `configuration.resolve`, with some convenience methods for asserting a configuration will only ever contain one dependency no more no less (like `forge`, you shouldn't have two `forge`s), and for trying to excavate some group/name/version data out of filenames and mod files when non-Maven artifacts are in the configuration.

 ## LoomDependencyManager#handleDependencies